zenna/Omega.jl/docs/src/inferencealgorithms.md

 The appropriate sampling algorithm depends on the kind of model.

-- If your model is not conditioned), or the conditions are not very restricting, use `RejectionSample`
+- If your model is not conditioned, or the conditions are not very restricting, use `RejectionSample`
 - If your model is finite dimensional, continuous and unimodal use `NUTS`
 - If your model is finite dimensional, continuous and multimodal use `Replica` with `NUTS`
 - If your model is a mixture of discrete and continuous, or not of finite dimension, use `SSMH` or `Replica` with `SSMH`